smartdevicelink/sdl_evolution/proposals/NNNN-Read-Generic-Network-Signal-data.md

 ## Motivation

 * Vehicles are getting more capable now than ever with advanced sensors and connectivity options.
 This generates tremendous amount of usable data for mobile apps in connectivity and mobility solutions domain.
-In order to keep up with varying demand and changing trends, SDL needs to be able to upscale   with access to new vehicle data parameters without having to wait for lengthy software build cycle for head units.
+In order to keep up with varying demand and changing trends, SDL needs to be able to upscale with access to new vehicle data parameters without having to wait for a lengthy software build cycle for head units.
-* Right now, we have finite set of vehicle data params, even though the underlying implementation at head unit side can potentially provide more than currently defined in API.
+* Right now, we have a finite set of vehicle data params, even though the underlying implementation at head unit side can potentially provide more than currently defined in API.
 With this new implementation, we can tap in to that potential and can get access to more vehicle data elements, as it would be possible to read all the available vehicle data.

 ## Proposed solution